R30hedron/ITB-Console-Keyboard-Switch/README.md

-# ITB-Console-Keyboard-Switch
-AHK script for quickly swapping keyboard layouts to access ItB console commands on non-US keyboards
+This AutoHotKey script uses the F11 key (by default) to input the backtick character when Into the Breach is the active window.
+It does so by quickly swapping the keyboard layout to US and then back to the previous layout after inputting the character.
+Use this script to access the console commands without having to manually switch keyboard layouts.